bootdotdev/blog/content/backend/wrong-about-abstractions.md

 The sad thing is that I agree with a lot of the commenters, which means I did a terrible job of communicating my point.
 I'm going to try to do better in this post.
 Not only do I want to clarify my thoughts, but I do think I was outright wrong about what needs to be *emphasized* to new developers.

-## A Correction: A Top-Down "Why" then a Bottom-Up "How"
+## Correction: Top-Down "Why" then Bottom-Up "How"

 In my last article, I make a case for learning "bottom-up".
 Paraphrasing myself, I said: